 What is the Best motorhome to buy used?

 An excellent question- if only we knew the answer!
 There is no BEST- it’s whatever works for you.
 Sure, some brands are more reliable than others or have better reviews than others- but those brands are often more expensive and therefore out of budget for many people.

-I never ever recommend buying bigger than you need.
-Bigger motorhomes come with higher costs, higher toll charges, ferry fees etc- if we could, we would definitely downsize by at least a metre!
-We also went from having an overcab bed to having a lower profile model to reduce the toll fees in Europe- anything over 3m is charged as a truck!
-Don't forget that you can buy awnings and attachable rooms (often called safari rooms) to temporarily increase your living space.
+We went from having an overcab bed to having a lower profile model to reduce the toll fees in Europe- anything over 3m high is charged as a truck!
+Don’t forget that you can buy awnings and attachable rooms (often called safari rooms) to temporarily increase your living space.

 Make sure everyone has a comfortable place to sleep- nothing can ruin a holiday quicker than lack of sleep!
 Think about where the kids will go at night and where the adults will be.
 If you have pets, where will they sleep?

 There is no right or wrong answer, it’s what is best for you and your situation.
 These are all just things to consider.

 What is the Best Month to buy a used motorhome?

 Want to know the best time to buy a motorhome or campervan?
 This video will help: